 - About Hanauma Bay (history, the beach, and beach access)

-- Snorkeling (snorkeling gear, where to snorkel, safety)
+- Snorkeling (snorkeling gear, where to snorkel, and snorkeling safety)

 - Tours to Hanauma Bay